veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-3.md

 # Conclusion
 It has been a long post for readers, I have modified the official Kubernetes The Hard Way to setup Docker as CRI and Flannel as CNI.
 So, let's conclude what we have done so far

-1. Provisioning the compute resources in Laptop with kvm hypervisor 2 controllers, 2 computes and nginx docker containers which serves as load balancer.
+1. Provisioning compute resources in Laptop with kvm hypervisor 2 controllers, 2 computes and nginx docker containers which serves as load balancer.
 2. Generated certificates to setup TLS communication between the kubernetes components
 3. kubeconfig files generations
 4. Provisioning controller and worker nodes with docker and Flannel